 When faced with a divorce it is often difficult to know at what point you should think about talking to a lawyer.
 Divorces are never pleasant; they are time-consuming, require a financial investment, and if kids are involved it can take even longer and incur additional expenses.

-It is ideal to talk to a reputable family lawyer specializing in divorces and child custody (if applicable) as soon as the idea of a divorce enters the picture.
+It is ideal to talk to a reputable family lawyer specializing in divorces and child custody (if applicable) as soon as the idea of divorce enters the picture.
 This way you can prepare for the worse with expert help while hoping for the best.
-Once you find your lawyer, there is certain protocol to follow that will make the process easier on you.
+Once you find your lawyer, there is a certain protocol to follow that will make the process easier on you.

 1. Treat Your Divorce Lawyer Like a Lawyer

 You need to be realistic when you sit down with your divorce attorney.
 Lawyers appreciate that their clients are hurt, angry, and emotionally devastated.
 But they are not therapists nor do they want to be treated like one.
 You may feel the urge to unload your emotional baggage on your attorney’s table but don’t.
 Not only will you put a strain on the professional relationship, but if you are charged by the hour you will be paying one hell of a bill for counseling services from the wrong kind of counselor!

 Your goal is to get divorced without any huge hit to your lifestyle.
 If you allow your emotions to flare up in negotiations over material goods that have little or no value to you, you will simply delay the process and rack up your attorney fees.
 Avoid unnecessary litigious work and instead focus on your goals of getting that ring off your finger as cost-effectively as possible.

 3. Is there an Alternative to Hiring a Lawyer?